se-clavier/api/README.md

 ## Overview

-This repo convert API type definitions in `src/lib.rs` to Json Schema, then to typescript, to maintain consistency between the frontend and backend.
+This repo convert API type definitions in `api.rkt` to rust and typescript by the power of s-expr and racket language.

-This repo is both a rust package (for generate Json Schema) and a npm package (to convert Json Schema to typescript at `index.d.ts`, and to be referenced in frontend).
+This repo is both a rust package and a npm package.

 ## Usage

 ```
-npm i
-npm run build
+racket rust.rkt < api.rkt > src/lib.rs
 ```